-This course presents an in-depth study of all forms of commercial insurance including bonding, worker's compensation, package policies and garage coverages.
+This course presents an in-depth study of all forms of commercial insurance including general liability, property, bonding, worker's compensation, package policies and garage coverages.
 It is intended for all insurance professionals from the producer to the underwriter.
 Also, this course prepares students to take the INS-23 test offered by the Insurance Institute of America (Part III of this professional certificate.)
-Three contact hours.
+Three contact hours,

-RMI 1612 Principles of Casualty Insurance and Surety Bonding
+RMI 1612 Principles of Casualty Insurance and Surety Bonding 3 of

-This course is an introduction to the eight areas of automobile liability and physical damage insurance, worker's compensation and employers' liability insurance, business, professional and personal liability insurance, (theft coverages, multiple line trends and coverages), health insurance and miscellaneous casualty coverages.
+This course is an introduction to the eight areas of automobile liability and physical damage insurance, worker's compensation and employers' liability insurance, business, professional and personal liability insurance, health insurance and miscellaneous casualty coverages.
 Three contact hours.
 (CBE)